 A Map component that uses Apple Maps or Google Maps on iOS and Google Maps on Android.
-Built by Airbnb at airbnb/react-native-maps.
+Expo uses react-native-maps at react-community/react-native-maps.
 No setup required for use within the Expo app, or within a standalone app for iOS.
 See below for instructions on how to configure for deployment as a standalone app on Android.

 Choose the Android apps radio button under Key restriction.